 In 1974, the church added the bell tower and also appointed a committee to consider continuing the building plans in to Phase II.
 In 1979 a new sanctuary and pastor’s office were completed.
 In 1994, the final payment on the mortgage on the church on Swan Street was mailed to Presbyterian Headquarters.

 Pastors from 1963 to 1993 included the Reverends Samuel Thompson, Daniel Loomis, James McClelland, Harry Summers, Roland “Army” Armstrong, David Goble, and Craig Zumbrunnen.
-Pastors from 1994 to today have included the Reverends Robert Gustafson, Robert “Bob” Reese and John C. Cheek.
+Pastors from 1994 to today have included the Reverends Robert Gustafson, Robert “Bob” Reese, John C. Cheek, and Sara Ver Burg.

 Only three pastors over the years have served First Presbyterian for more than 10 years: The Reverend Fred Farley, who served from 1928 to 1945, the Reverend James McClelland, from 1971 to 1981, and the Reverend Bob Reese, from 1998 to 2015.
-Our current pastor, the Reverend John Cheek, has been with us since May of 2016, and you can find more information about him under the website tab Our Pastor.
-During the interims in-between pastors, our Church Service has been ably led, through the grace of God, by retired ministers), guest preachers, and members of our congregation.
+Our current pastor, the Reverend Sara Ver Burg started as occasional pulpit supply via Zoom in March of 2020, and became our part-time pastor in July of 2022.
+You can find more information about her under the website tab Our Pastor.
+During the interims in-between pastors, our Church Service has been ably led, through the grace of God, by retired ministers, guest preachers, and members of our congregation.

 Throughout its history, First Presbyterian Church of Silver City has been known for its charitable works, its support of community programs and agencies, its reaching out to the needy, and its inspiring music.